alcatrazEscapee/hexlands/README.md

     - `top_border` and `bottom_border` are both border settings which define how the top and bottom borders of the world are built.
 The borders between hexes consist of a bottom border, air, and a top border.
 If not present, this section of the border will consist entirely of air.
 If present, it must have the following fields:
         - `min_height`: The minimum height of the border.
         - `max_height`: The maximum height of the border.
         - `state`: A block state to generate as the border state.
-As in vanilla formats, this must be an object with a `Name` and `Properties` field.
-The `Properties` must be an object containing **all** possible block state properties in key-value pairs, and the `Name` field must be the name of the block.
+It must be an object with the following fields:
+          - `Name`: The name of the block
+          - `Properties`: An object with any block state properties, such as `{"snowy": "false"}` that you desire to set

 **Example**

-Below is an example object which can be used in the `generator` field of a world preset.

 ```json5
 // Below is an example object which can be used in the `generator` field of a world preset.